-The epitome of great beaches in Seattle, Discovery Park encompasses over 500 acres on a bluff stretching out from the Magnolia neighborhood.
-Offering skyline views of Cascade and Olympic Mountains, the wide variety of landscapes found within Discovery Park include grasslands, sea cliffs, forest groves, and lighthouse points.
-Once home to Fort Lawton, evidence of this once-military status can still be found at the heart of the park, and the Daybreak Star Cultural Center provides historical information about the native population of the area.
+The wide variety of landscapes found within Discovery Park include grasslands, sea cliffs, forest groves, and lighthouse points.
+And skyline views of Cascade and the Olympic Mountains are available throughout.
+The park was once home to Fort Lawton, and evidence of this once-military status can still be found at the heart of the park.
+And the Daybreak Star Cultural Center provides historical information about the native population of the area.

 2. Alki Beach